safyan-dev/safyan-developer/README.md

 <h1 align="center">Hi there, I'm Safyan Yaqoob 👋</h1>

-I'm a software engineer with 4+ years of expertise in full-stack development, skilled in comprehensive requirement analysis, and adept at implementing object-oriented designs, I am dedicated to delivering innovative results.
+I'm a software engineer with extensive years of expertise in full-stack development, skilled in comprehensive requirement analysis, and adept at implementing object-oriented designs, I am dedicated to delivering innovative results.
 I bring extensive experience in designing and implementing responsive, scalable, and maintainable systems using C#, .NET, Angular, and Javascript.
 My interests extend to microservices, system design, software architecture, domain-driven design (DDD), event sourcing, CQRS, and DevOps.

 I am passionate about continuous learning, knowledge sharing, and facing complex challenges.
 I firmly believe in the effectiveness of teamwork in achieving growth.